Mixed-sex education: Mongolia

 Mongolia's first co-educational school, named Third School, opened in Ulaanbaatar on November 2, 1921.
-Subsequent schools have been co-educational and there are now no single-sex schools in Mongolia.
+Subsequent schools have been co-educational and there are no longer any single-sex schools in Mongolia.

 Pakistan

 Pakistan is one of the many Muslim countries where most schools and colleges are single-gender although some schools and colleges, and most universities are coeducational.
 In schools that offer O levels and A levels, co-education is quite prevalent.
 After the independence of Pakistan in 1947, most universities were coeducational but the proportion of women was less than 5%.
-After the Islamization policies in the early 1980s, the government established Women's colleges and Women's universities to promote education among women who were hesitant to study in mixed-sex environment.
+After the Islamization policies in the early 1980s, the government established Women's colleges and Women's universities to promote education among women who were hesitant to study in a mixed-sex environment.
 Today, however, most universities and a large number of schools in urban areas are co-educational.

 United Kingdom

 Schools

 In the United Kingdom the official term is mixed, and today most schools are mixed.
 A number of Quaker co-educational boarding schools were established before the 19th century.

 The world's oldest co-educational school is thought to be Archbishop Tenison's Church of England High School, Croydon, established in 1714 in the United Kingdom, which admitted 10 boys and 10 girls from its opening, and remained co-educational thereafter.
 This is a day school only and still in existence.

 The Scottish Dollar Academy was the first mixed-sex both day and boarding school in the UK.
 Founded in 1818, it is the oldest both boarding and day mixed-sex educational institution in the world still in existence.
 In England, the first non-Quaker mixed-sex public boarding school was Bedales School, founded in 1893 by John Haden Badley and becoming mixed in 1898.
+The first non-denominational co-educational day school in England was The King Alfred School, in North West London, which was officially opened by Millicent Garrett Fawcett on 24 June 1898.
 Ruckleigh School in Solihull was founded by Cathleen Cartland in 1909 as a non-denominational co-educational preparatory school many decades before others followed.
 Many previously single-sex schools have begun to accept both sexes in the past few decades: for example, Clifton College began to accept girls in 1987.